tareqmahmud/sweet/readme.md

 @include(sweet::flash_message)
 ```

 >   You must need to add this after sweetalert.js.
-Otherwise you can't show any sweet message
+Otherwise, you can't show any sweet message

-### Usage
+## Usage

- #### With the helper function
+### With the helper function

-Within you controllers, before redirect you can add sweet notification
+Within you controllers, before redirect, you can add sweet notification

 ```php
 public function update()